vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/19/028_darbhamaNiH.md

 +++
-title = "28.
+title_whitney = "28.
 For various blessings: with an amulet of darbhá."

 +++
 [Brahman (sapatnakṣayakāmaḥ).—daśakam. mantroktadarbhantaṇidevatyam. ānuṣṭubham.]